 Note: With the onset of the Covid-19 pandemic, numerous Prime orders have seen delays.
 This has made FBM a much more lucrative business model.

-Working with a tech-enabled 3PL like Eshopbox to fulfil Amazon orders can have a range of benefits for brands, such as:
+Working with a tech-enabled 3PL like Eshopbox to fulfil Amazon orders can have a range of benefits for ecommerce brands, such as:

 Eshopbox allows brands to centralise their inventory, this means brands can sell on Amazon as well as other marketplaces and shopping carts (including their website) from one point-of-control, while also maintaining the Prime badge.
 This allows businesses to accelerate their sales velocity and meet projected revenues.